Tassie summer climbing guide

 Poopin’

 Many Tasmanian crags are located in sensitive and wild places.
 Always try to poop before you leave home.
-If you’ve really gotta go at the crag, dig a deep hole (20 cm) and pack your TP out in double zippys or whatever makes you comfy.
+If you’ve really gotta go at the crag, dig a deep hole (20 cm) and pack your TP out in double zippys or whatever works for you.
 Always carry a trowel and ziplocks so you won’t be caught out.
-For rocky or alpine areas (the Boneyard, Paradiso, Star Factory, Tyndalls, Acropolis etc.), bring a poo tube / container and pack your poop out!
+For rocky or alpine areas (the Boneyard, Paradiso, Star Factory, Tyndalls, Acropolis etc.), bring a poo tube / wag bags and pack your poop out!

 Critters

-We have some super special and pretty unique wildlife on our little island, many of which are night owls (figuratively speaking).
-Slow down by at least 20km/hr if driving between dusk and dawn (or avoid driving at these times all together).
+We have some super special and pretty unique wildlife.
+To look after them slow down by at least 20km/hr if driving between dusk and dawn.
 Just this little change has been shown to have a big impact on reducing roadkill rates.

 Stay safe and informed about access and local weather conditions.
 Gerry's climbing guide and thesarvo are both good places to start when it comes to access and route info.